thangbui3914/learning-git/README.md

-# totally-original-name
+# learning-git

-this is my little project i made for learning python and for fun
+this is my little project i made for learning programming in general.